Satay: Netherlands

 Known as saté or sateh, it is fully adapted in Dutch everyday cuisine.
 Owing to their shared colonial history, satay is an Indonesian food that has become an integral part of Dutch cuisine.
 Pork and chicken satays are almost solely served with spicy peanut sauce and called een sateetje, and are readily available in snackbars and supermarkets.
 Versions with goat-meat (sateh kambing) and sweet soy sauce are available in Indonesian restaurants and take-aways.
 Pork or chicken satay in peanut sauce, with salad and French-fries, is popular in pubs or eetcafés.
 With Indonesian take-away meals like nasi goreng speciaal, the special part is often a couple of sate-sticks.

 Another favourite in Dutch snackbars is the satékroket, a croquette made with a peanut sauce and shredded meat ragout.
 In addition, 'saté' sauce or peanut sauce has become one of the standard options as a condiment to accompany a portion of fries bought in a snackbar (besides mayonnaise, ketchup, curry-ketchup, 'joppiesaus' or a combination).
-Fries with satay sauce is commonly known as patatje pinda ('fries peanut') and fries with satay sauce, mayonaise and chopped unions is called patatje oorlog ('fries war').
+Fries with satay sauce is commonly known as patatje pinda ('fries peanut') and fries with satay sauce, mayo and chopped unions is called patatje oorlog ('fries').